rbowen/whosthat/README.md

 ### whosthat <name>

 * Will list contact details for name, if found.
-* Will list information, and a list of people, for a project or service, if found.
+* Will list information, and a list of people, for a project or team, if found.

 Eventually, will also allow adding/editing of these things, but for now, we'll just manually edit yaml files.

-And there should be a simple web interface, on twist.rcbowen.com, where I can browse people, projects and services.
+And there should be a simple web interface, on twist.rcbowen.com, where I can browse people, projects and team.
 Eventually.
 Not today.

 Ok, go.